 Reduces costs and maintenance

-Glass partitions in offices can often be re-used by deglazing, adjusting and moving glass screens.
+Glass partitions for offices can often be re-used by deglazing, adjusting and moving glass screens.
 They can also be installed from scratch relatively quickly.
 Once installed, glass partition walls require little maintenance.
-Glass can be wiped clean, and if needed, panels can be replaced with relative ease - unlike traditional walls that will require repainting when dirty or re-plastering when damaged.
+Glass can be easily wiped clean.
+If needed, panels can be replaced with little hassle - unlike traditional walls that will require repainting when dirty or re-plastering when damaged.

 You may also find our blog guide "5 reasons to install glass partitioning in your workspace" of interest.

 Single-glazed walls are comprised of a single layer of glass.
 Most single glazed partitions are frameless (glass panels are separated by clear joints, as opposed to aluminium mullions) and can have a minimal look; this may offer a more aesthetically pleasing appeal and a contemporary feel.

-Double glazed walls and double glazed doors are comprised of two layers of glass.
+Double glazed walls and double glazed doors comprise two layers of glass.
 Depending on the partition system used, the glass panels can be framed or frameless.
-Double glazed walls are normally used where sound reduction and privacy are of importance.
-Some double glazed frame systems allow for internal blinds (installed between two layers of glass) which can provide additional privacy.
+Double glazed walls are typically used where sound reduction and privacy are essential.
+Some double glazed frame systems allow for internal blinds (installed between two layers of glass), providing additional privacy.

-This will largely depend on the size and specification of the glass walls.
+Costs will largely depend on the size and specification of the glass walls.
 Double glazed partitions are more expensive than single.
-You also need to take into account installation costs (not just the materials).
+You also need to consider installation costs (not just the materials).
 The type of doors and ironmongery you decide to use can significantly impact glass partition costs.
 Ironmongery is essentially door accessories such as hinges, door handles and locks.

-As a very rough guide 11.5 m2 (which is approximately 4.8 linear metre glass wall with a 2.4m height) of single glaze partitions with a glass door leaf can cost about £275 per m2 (excluding VAT).
+As a rough guide, 11.5 m2 (approximately a 4.8 linear metre glass wall with a 2.4m height) of single glazed with a single glass door can cost about £275 per m2 (excluding VAT).
 For more guidance on glass wall costs, please see: Part 1: Glass Partitioning Cost Guide - Materials and Part 2: Glass Partitions Cost Guide - Installation Costs.